LUXURY VILLAS IN THE CARIBBEAN

 Caribbean Towns and Cities

-Port towns such as Montego Bay, Jamaica, and Castries in St. Lucia buzz with outdoor craft markets and malls packed with duty-free goods.
+Port towns such as Montego Bay, and Castries in St. Lucia buzz with outdoor craft markets and malls packed with duty-free goods.
 Port Elizabeth in Bequia, in the Grenadines, is a sleepy, slow-paced harbour town; bars overlooking its horseshoe bay and yachts at anchor are the perfect place to idle over a cold Hairoun beer.
 History lovers can take pleasure in seeking out the colonial architecture of Charlestown in Nevis and Bridgetown, Barbados.

 The Caribbean Countryside